 All too often deals which were skillfully negotiated by procurement are filed away in cabinets and the true value of them is never realized.
 Which means 4% of earned rebate revenue typically goes unclaimed.

-By automating your rebate accounting processes this cuts down on the amount of labor your business needs and the number of mistakes you make.
+By automating your financial processes this cuts down on the amount of labor your business needs and the number of mistakes you make.
 For example, if you have a finance team who are using multiple spreadsheets, a growing error rate can be very costly to the company.

-To summarize, the main benefits of implementing a deal management system that automatically calculates your rebates are:
+To summarize, the main benefits of automating your manual, financial processes with a rebate management system are:

 - You’re no longer dependent on key people in your finance team to process all your rebate data